Print Options

 2. How to design and implement public policy globally?
 The courses focus on public policy issues in an international setting across a range of subjects, including: education, health, children, criminal justice, public finance, labor markets, elections, and so forth.

-The IPD Certificate is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.
+The IPD specialization is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.

-The certificate requires completion of three certificate courses.
-Students must achieve at least a B- grade in each course with the exception of the last term prior to graduation.
-No certificate course may be taken on a pass/fail grading basis.
+The specialization requires completion of three specialization courses.
+Students must achieve at least a B- grade in each course and there is no pass/fail option.
 The courses do not need to be taken in a particular order.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

-The certificate will be awarded to students who complete any three of the qualifying courses; however, the following two courses are recommended as a fundamental sequence of the certificate:
+The specialization will be awarded to students who complete any three of the qualifying courses; however, the following two courses are recommended as a fundamental sequence of the specialization:

 • PPHA 35550 Economic Development and Policy

-The following courses also fulfill the requirement for the International Development and Policy certificate:
+The following courses also fulfill the requirement for the International Development and Policy specialization:

 • PPHA 32736 Economics, Politics and African Societies